coco-serverless/coco-serverless/docs/helloworld_knative_attestation.md

 After that, you may jump to [running the application](#run-the-application).

+> Note that, if you are running different attestation types one after the other
+> you may want to clear the contents of the KBS between runs using:
+> `inv kbs.clear-db`

 ## Firmware Digest

 Before running the application, we need to generate the expected launch digest